Playing on sand dunes near Pacific City on the Oregon Coast

 Beaches, hiking, lighthouses, crabbing and... ice cream!

-We Washingtonians have former Oregon Governor Tom McCall to thank for the beautiful, accessible ocean beaches in our neighbor state to the south.
+Visiting Washingtonians have former Oregon Governor Tom McCall to thank for the beautiful, accessible ocean beaches in our neighbor state to the south.
 In 1967 he encouraged the legislature to pass a landmark bill giving public ownership to all 360-plus miles of Oregon’s coastline.
-Not only are these beaches gorgeous and open to the public, they’re well-maintained and pristine.
+Not only are these beaches gorgeous and open to the public, but they’re also well-maintained and pristine.

 My 10-year-old granddaughter, Kita, and I explored a small portion of the Oregon seashore known as the Tillamook Coast.
 In five hours by car from Seattle, this getaway destination delivers in any season.